VPNclient/VPNclient-app-orange/docs/stores/description.md

 ## VPN Client (English)
+### Рекламный текст:
+Instant VPN access to your own servers.
+No login.
+No tracking.
+Just connect.

+VPN Client is your all-in-one tool to securely connect to private VPN and proxy servers.
+Built for power users and server admins, it supports Xray, V2Ray, OpenVPN, and WireGuard.
+Import your configuration in one tap via link or QR code and enjoy encrypted, high-speed browsing — completely ad-free and open-source friendly.

+Want a branded version with login and payment support?
+Check out VPN Client PRO – a full-featured white-label solution for VPN providers.

+### Description:
 VPN Client is a simple VPN utility that makes it easy to connect to your own proxy/VPN servers.
 It provides a simple solution to import your subscriptions/configurations and connect securely, without any login or registration required.